uma-sethuraman/NEW_Genome_1.0/README.md

 ```

 ### To Run Benchmarking:
+- First, set the **genome size** and **mutation rate** in the `Variables` section at the top of `bench.cpp` in the `code/Bench` folder.
+- Then, set the **genome type** to the desired genome (using instructions from the first section).
+- Now, use the commands below to run benchmarking.
 ```sh
 cd code/build
 bash build.sh Bench
 ./bench
 ```
 To view the benchmarking results, create a folder called `logs` inside the `code/build` folder.
 Then run `./bench` in the build folder.
-The benchmarking results will now be outputted to log files in the logs folder.
+The benchmarking results will now be saved into GENOMETYPE.log in the logs folder.

 ### Adding Tests:
-Create test header under Test folder.
+- Create the testing header file in the `code/Test` folder.
+- Include the testing header file name and add the testing function calls in `main.cpp` in the Test folder.
+- In `main.cpp`, you can also change the arguments passed into testing function calls.

 ### Adding Genomes:
-Create genome .cpp and .h in Genomes Folder. <br />
+- Create genome .cpp and .h in the `code/Genomes` Folder. <br />
-If you're adding a folder, add `include_directories(${CMAKE_CURRENT_SOURCE_DIR}/Genomes/< foldername >)` under `# include source` in the CMakeLists.txt.
+- If you're adding a folder, add `include_directories(${CMAKE_CURRENT_SOURCE_DIR}/Genomes/< foldername >)` under `# include source` in the CMakeLists.txt.

-### Changing Tests:
-Include the testing header file name, and add the function calls in main.cpp.